AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 }
 ```

+### Request example details for project API call

+The Projects API example above requests a list of projects under the ownership of `OwnerExample111.e`

+### Response example details for project API call

 The example Projects API response above shows that the asset IDs for the projects are `ExampleProjectId1` and `ExampleProjectId2`.
-These project IDs will be used to transfer the assets to`RecipientExample222.e` with the the **PUT user asset transfer**, as shown below:
+These project IDs will be used to transfer the assets to`RecipientExample222.e` with the the **PUT user asset transfer**.

 ### PUT user assets transfer request and response examples